 ASMP is providing links from the worldwide community as well as resources we have created to help all photographers cope with this crisis.
 All links and information provided were accurate at the time of their posting, but this is a fluid and oft-changing situation, and you must check with your state and federal authorities to ensure what is referenced still applies.
 ASMP does not guarantee or endorse the accuracy of the information presented below — the following links are being shared as additional resources to all our members and visitors.
 Further, ASMP accepts no responsibility, and will not be liable for, the use of or reliance on the information provided.

-ASMP New England may be on hold for in-person programming but we are committed to this group and providing you with the resources you need to ride out the COVID-19 pandemic and offering a community for support.
+ASMP New England remains on-hold for in-person programming but we are still committed to this group and providing you with the resources you need as we navigate the continued COVID-19 pandemic.
+We are here to offer a community for support.
 We are in this together.
 Please check back here for information on managing your business, government assistance, ASMP advocacy and virtual meet-ups.

 Note: ASMP members should send in their questions and experiences to the Q&A on the ASMP National COVID-19 Info Hub.
 This helps ASMP as an organization be most up to date on the very fluid coronavirus situation and get you accurate responses to issues already settled.